Anxiety and Stress

 Acupuncture and anxiety

-Acupuncture has also been shown to increase the release of endorphins, the body’s own ‘feel-good’ chemicals, which play an important role in the regulation of physical and emotional stress responses such as pain, heart rate, blood pressure and digestive function.
+Acupuncture has also been shown to increase the release of endorphins, the body’s own ‘feel-good’ chemicals, which play an essential role in regulating physical and emotional stress responses such as pain, heart rate, blood pressure and digestive function.
 Acupuncture could be an effective therapy for managing the symptoms of anxiety.
+Massage can be profoundly relaxing as it stretches the muscles, flushes out toxins from the tissue and has been shown to improve both physical and mental well-being.

 For more information about anxiety and acupuncture click here.